Who Wrote This? The Key to Zero-Shot LLM-Generated Text Detection Is GECScore: Experiment

-We investigated factors influencing the efficacy of GECScore, with a focus on similarity metrics and text length, the settings are detailed in~\autoref{ablation_settings}.
+We investigated the factors influencing the efficacy of \textsc{GECScore}, focusing on the scoring metric, GEC model, and text size.
+The experimental settings are described in \autoref{ablation_settings}.
 Figure \ref{fig:ablation_analysis} presents the results of our empirical analysis.
-The choice of similarity metrics is identified as a critical factor affecting GECScore's effectiveness.
+Scoring metrics are identified as a critical factor affecting the effectiveness of \textsc{GECScore}.

-Semantic-based metrics, consistently deliver robust performance within our method.
-Notably, BLEURT~\cite{DBLP:conf/acl/SellamDP20} outperforms all other similarity metrics, and showing remarkable robustness to variations in text length, with an average 99.51\% of AUROC.
-In addition, METEOR \cite{BanerjeeL05}, GLEU \cite{WangSMHLB18} and ROUGE \cite{lin-2004-rouge} also demonstrate commendable performance within our method, maintaining scores above 90\% AUROC in all text length settings, although performance slightly decreases at lower text lengths.

-However, metrics relying on simple textual alignment methods including BLEU \cite{papineni2002bleu}, TER \cite{SnoverDSMM06}, chrF \cite{Popovic15} and Edit Distance \cite{Navarro01} are very sensitive to the length of text.
-These metrics mainly rely on edit distance and simple \textit{n}-gram matching, demonstrating a positive correlation with text length.
-Particularly, BLEU \cite{papineni2002bleu} achieves over 90\% AUROC when the text length extends beyond 300 words.